Swiss Family Treehouse reviews

 Written by Robert Niles

-The Swiss Family Treehouse is the first attraction you'll encounter when entering Adventureland from Main Street USA.
-The Treehouse is a single-file walk through an elaborate residence build on the branches of an enormous man-made Banyan tree, inspired by the Swiss Family Robinson.
+Inspired by Walt Disney's 1960 movie, Swiss Family Robinson, The Swiss Family Treehouse is the first attraction you'll encounter when entering Adventureland from Main Street USA.
+The Treehouse is a single-file walk through the elaborate treehouse built by the castaways on the branches of an enormous (man-made) Banyan tree.

-Unfortunately, many guests mistake the treehouse entrance for the queue to the Jungle Cruise, which is actually farther down the path to the left.
+Unfortunately, many guests mistake the treehouse entrance for the line to the Jungle Cruise, which is actually farther down the path to the left.
+They leave happy to have walked through the most elaborate queue ever, but turn mad when they learn that they haven't gotten any closer to getting on one of the boats.
+Don't be like them.

 The treehouse is a fun diversion for kids, especially older-elementary and middle school students who know the Swiss Family Robinson story.
 Wait to visit until later in the evening, when the sun goes down and the crowd diminishes, so that you have time to linger, allowing your imagination to come alive in the shadows.